 The EXMARaLDA website offers a number of ready to use stylesheets to download.
 The majority of these stylesheets is designed for transcriptions with the transcription systems HIAT and DIDA.

-Adapting an already existing stylesheet:
+2. Adapting an already existing stylesheet:

-The actual purpose of a stylesheet - i.e. the user-dependent setting of parameters as an automated task – can only be fulfilled if the user creates the stylesheet in question himself.
+The actual purpose of a stylesheet – i.e. the user-dependent setting of parameters as an automated task – can only be fulfilled if the user creates the stylesheet in question himself.
 For many users creating a stylesheet “from scratch” would be of too much effort.
-It often suffices to adjust a simple already existing stylesheet to the needs of the user. (e.g. one of those found on the EXMARaLDA website) The following example illustrates why this option can be easier than learning the entire stylesheet language: The section to the left is a part of a stylesheet from the EXMARaLDA website.
-It assist in generating a format table.
-It defines that a tiere of category “v” should be formatted in “Arial, normal, 16pt, black”.
+It often suffices to adjust a simple already existing stylesheet to the needs of the user (e.g. one of those found on the EXMARaLDA website).
+The following example illustrates why this option can be easier than learning the entire stylesheet language: The section to the left is a part of a stylesheet from the EXMARaLDA website.
+It assists in generating a format table.
+It defines that a tier of category “v” should be formatted in “Arial, normal, 16pt, black”.
 A modification of the stylesheet (see the section to the right) can leave the majority of the instructions unaltered and only change the sections highlighted in yellow: